w3c/wai-curricula/content/content-author/data-tables.md

 Courses based on this module should:

 * demonstrate how people with disabilities rely on the visual and non-visual relations between the table cells to understand, navigate, and process information contained in data tables
-* explain accessibility requirements related to data tables
+* explain accessibility requirements for data tables

 ## Learning Outcomes for Module